Ivanka Das

-Ivanka Das is an Indian actress, dancer, choreographer, model, and drag queen.
-She is known for her participation in the Indian reality television show Dance Deewane and the Netflix series Bombay Begums.
+Ivanka Das (born as Arandeep Das) is an Indian actress, dancer, choreographer, and model.
+She is known for her participation in the Indian reality television show Dance Deewane, the films Haddi and Ghoomer, as well as the Netflix series Bombay Begums.

 Early life

-Das was born in Kolkata, and grew up in a conservative family in Mumbai and Kolkata.
+Das was born in Kolkata as a boy, and grew up in a conservative family in Mumbai and Kolkata.
 Both of her parents died during her childhood.
-She has said she always identified as female, and experienced gender dysphoria, but after visiting the Isckon temple of Lord Krishna, understood she is a woman, "and through that spirituality, I got inner power and felt I was reborn."
+She has said she always identified as female, and experienced gender dysphoria, but after visiting the Iskcon temple of Lord Krishna, understood she is a woman, "and through that spirituality, I got inner power and felt I was reborn."

 She moved to Delhi and began working as a choreographer, and also experienced illness and hair loss, ultimately shaving her head.
 She was then recruited to become a model and moved to Mumbai.

 Career

 Beginning in 2017, after an invitation from Keshav Suri of the Lalit hospitality chain, Das has worked as a dancer at the Kitty Su club in Chandigarh, and in Kitty Su drag nights nationwide.
 She also became a popular contestant on Dance Deewane.

 In 2019, she was featured on an online cover of Vogue India as part of a celebration of the first anniversary of the Navtej Singh Johar v.
 Union of India decision that decriminalized consensual sexual conduct between adults.
+She told Vogue India in 2019, "I am a trans woman and a fighter.
+And I will be a super star someday."

 In 2019, she debuted as an actress in the web series Ye Hai #Mandi, in the role of Kareena, a brothel owner.
 In 2020, she had a supporting role in the Netflix web series Bombay Begums as the character Beauty, a trans woman.

 In 2020, she was featured in the MTV Beats Love Duet album song "Khud Ko Hi Paake" with Nikhita Gandhi.

-In 2022, Ivanka was featured alongside Abhishek Bacchan, Shabana Azmi and others in the Bollywood film Ghoomer.
+In 2023, Ivanka was featured alongside Abhishek Bacchan, Shabana Azmi and others in the Bollywood film Ghoomer.